topmod-org/blender-pytopmod-addon/README.md

 - ```v2```: ALT+3
 - ```f2```: ALT+4

+after selections are done operations will be applied automatically.

 ### ```Insert Edge```
 In edit mode you can insert edges, to insert and edge you need choose a corner pair, i.e. two pairs of vertex and face. ```((v1,f1), (v2,f2))```